gcdunn/twitter-sockpuppet-nlp/README.md

 * When were these accounts created?
 How did the number of tweets evolve over time?
 Did any spikes on these tweets synchronize with important events leading up to the election?

-* What are the recurring patterns in these texts at different levels of aggregation?
-What were these accounts tweeting about?
+* What topics were these accounts tweeting about?

 * Which politicians, media persons, locations, or organizations are mentioned?

 * How do the sentiments of tweets about different named entities (for example, politicians or political movements) compare?

-* How do these fake accounts cluster according to text content?
+* How do these fake accounts cluster according to tweet content?

+* How does the retweeted content compare to original content?

+* What types of voices were amplified through retweets?